jannikrl/top250/README.md

 # Learning React Native

-Top 250 is a pet-project I recently build to learn React Native including the following technologies:
+Top 250 is a pet-project I recently designed and built to learn React Native including the following technologies:
 - Redux
 - Containers and Presentational Components
 - Animated API and PanResponder